Iran plans to sign contract for Russian S-300 missiles next week

-DUBAI, Aug 18 (Reuters) - Iran will sign a contract with Russia next week to buy four S-300 surface-to-air missile systems, the Iranian defence minister said on Tuesday, bringing Tehran closer to acquiring an advanced air defence capability.
+DUBAI (Reuters) - Iran will sign a contract with Russia next week to buy four S-300 surface-to-air missile systems, the Iranian defense minister said on Tuesday, bringing Tehran closer to acquiring an advanced air defense capability.

-Russian state arms producer Almaz-Antey in June said it would supply Iran with a modernised version of the S-300, among the world’s most capable air defence systems, once a commercial agreement was reached.
+Russian state arms producer Almaz-Antey in June said it would supply Iran with a modernized version of the S-300, among the world’s most capable air defense systems, once a commercial agreement was reached.

-“The text of the contract is ready and our friends will go to Russia next week to sign the contract,” Defence Minister Hossein Dehghan was quoted as saying by the Fars news agency.
+“The text of the contract is ready and our friends will go to Russia next week to sign the contract,” Defense Minister Hossein Dehghan was quoted as saying by the Fars news agency.

 Tuesday’s announcement came a day after Iran’s Foreign Minister Mohammad Javad Zarif visited Moscow to discuss the civil war in Syria, in which Tehran and Moscow support President Bashar al-Assad.
 Western powers and most Arab countries have called for Assad to resign as part of a peace deal.